doriang102/doriang102.github.io/_posts/2017-11-13-knowing-your-distributions.md

 ### Exponential

-For a Poisson process, hits occur at random independent of the past, but with a known long term average rate λλ of hits per time unit.
+For a Poisson process, hits occur at random independent of the past, but with a known long term average rate $$\lambda$$ of hits per time unit.
 The Poisson distribution would let us find the probability of getting some particular number of hits.

-Now, instead of looking at the number of hits, we look at the random variable LL (for Lifetime), the time you have to wait for the first hit.
+Now, instead of looking at the number of hits, we look at the random variable L (for Lifetime), the time you have to wait for the first hit.

 The probability that the waiting time is more than a given time value is